marshallswain/feathers-pinia/docs/guide/model-classes.md

   static instanceDefaults(data: Message, store: any) {
     return {
-      text: 'this gets overwritten by the class-level `text`',
+      text: 'this gets overwrites the class-level `text`',
-      otherText: `this won't get overwritten and works great for a default value` }
+      otherText: `this works great for a default value because there's not a default initialized at the class level.
+But this could also be moved into the class definition`
+    }
   }
 }